Gijom/TEAP/doc/P01TEAPIntroduction.markdown

 #Introduction to the toolbox

+##Getting TEAPhysio
+The best way to get TEAP is via git: the URL is:

+	git://git.vi-di.fr/TEAPhysio.git

 ##How to load TEAPhysio
 In order to load TEAPhysio, you have two possibilities, but they all use the same principle